mckinlde/T480/README.md

 ---

 ## Notes & Gotchas
-- Sequoia installer requires internet — Monterey doesn’t
+- Ethernet must be plugged in **before boot** to satisfy Sequoia installer
-- `BaseSystem.dmg` must be ~650MB or OpenCore will show “LoadImage failed - Unsupported”
+- macOS Sequoia will require network; Monterey does not
-- Ethernet confirmed working in recovery via `IntelMausi.kext`
+- `BaseSystem.dmg` must be ~650MB or OpenCore shows “LoadImage failed - Unsupported”
-- Russian-language UI may appear due to `prev-lang:kbd` → can be reset via NVRAM tool or `Reset NVRAM` from OpenCore
+- If only Windows/NixOS entries appear in OpenCore but don't boot, EFI bootloaders were likely wiped and will need reinstalling
-- Windows/NixOS entries may show in BIOS but not boot if EFI entries are broken — they can be restored later
+- Russian (or other language) UI may default if `prev-lang:kbd` is set in NVRAM — can be reset via OpenCore’s `Reset NVRAM`

 ---

-✅ This flow will reliably install macOS Monterey to a Lenovo T480 and can be reused for additional machines with identical hardware.
+✅ This process now supports installing **macOS Monterey or Sequoia** cleanly on a T480 and can be reused for additional machines with identical hardware.